GMSLabs/Hyber-SDK-Android/README.md

 ***

 ### Introduction
-First of all you need to configure [Google Services Plugin][google-services-plugin] and [Firebase Cloud Messaging][firebase-cloud-messaging]
+First of all, you need to configure [Google Services Plugin][google-services-plugin] and [Firebase Cloud Messaging][firebase-cloud-messaging]

-After that you need to initialize the Hyber inside onCreate method in your Application class.
+After that, you need to initialise the Hyber inside the onCreate method in your Application class.
 ```java
     Hyber.with(this, BuildConfig.HYBER_CLIENT_API_KEY)
         .setNotificationListener(...)
         .init();
 ```

-And after that you need to write next line to app level build.gradle file inside build config block
+Also, after that, you need to write next line to app level build.gradle file inside build config block
 ```
     buildConfigField 'String', 'HYBER_CLIENT_API_KEY', hyber_client_api_key
 ```